Logiqx/wca-ipy/docs/Privacy_Notice.md

 We also receive personal information indirectly, from the following sources in the following scenarios:

 - Request to be added to the senior rankings via a friend or family member
-- Activity via the WCA, Speedsolving.com or Facebook
+- Public activity through the WCA, Speedsolving.com or Facebook

 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are: